CircaVictor/actblue-analysis-1378435/README.md

 For quicker reporting and easier consumation, the data has been broken down into separate csv files by state.

+*note*: in order to reduce the csv file size, recipient committees have been abstracted down to their FEC id.

 * Contributions by State
   * individual id - contributor individual id
   * location id - the contribution origin location. multiple individuals may be at the same location